Vappu in Finland – What is it?

 Additionally sugary doughnuts or, munkki in Finnish, is a traditional Finnish May Day delicacy.
 It’s origin, however, is more unclear.
 However, it doughnuts are said to have been a treat served during festivities in Finland already in the middle ages.

 Celebrations begin on May Day Eve.
-In Helsinki the statue “Havis Amanda”, which lies near the Helsinki Market Square, receives her white student’s cap at six o’clock, at the same time as people put their caps on.
+Traditionally, in Helsinki, the statue “Havis Amanda”, which lies near the Helsinki Market Square, receives her white student’s cap at six o’clock, at the same time as people put their caps on.
+However, in 2024 the over 100 year old tradition will break because the statue is being repaired.
+More of Vappu 2024 in the end of the post.

 Havis Amanda